Artificial Intelligence at Khoury College of Computer Sciences

 • Lawson Wong

-Lawson Wong is an assistant professor at Khoury College.
+Lawson Wong is an associate professor at Khoury College.
 His research focuses on learning, representing, and estimating knowledge about environments and the world in ways that autonomous robots can use.